 Recently completed ADA accessible restrooms with flush toilets and faucets are located near the parking lot.

 Miller/Knox Regional Shoreline is a 307-acre park located in Point Richmond.
-It features picnic areas, two beaches (Ferry Point and Keller’s Beach), a fishing pier next to the historic Ferry Point Pier, a model railroad museum, and a hilltop with trails that lead to panoramic views of the north Bay Area that includes views of three bridges.
-Near Ferry Point beach in particular, there are benches and a kisok that includes a map of the park, and tide and current information.
+It features picnic areas, two beaches (Ferry Point and Keller Beach), a fishing pier next to the historic Ferry Point Pier, a model railroad museum, and a hilltop with trails that lead to panoramic views of the north Bay Area that includes views of three bridges.
+Near Ferry Point beach in particular, there are picnic tables, benches and a kiosk that includes a map of the park and current information.

 There is an ADA accessible path from the parking area to the beach high-tide line.
 ADA accessible restrooms and drinking fountains are located in the entry plaza connecting to the parking lot and path to the beach.
 The East Bay Regional Park District also recently repaved the ADA parking spaces.